nitya308/nuggets-game/DESIGN.md

 	Takes int location input
 	extracts grid from Game data structure
 	finds the location in the grid
+	return true if this is passage or room else return false

+#### grid_isOpen
+	Takes int location input
+	extracts grid from Game data structure
+	finds the location in the grid
-	returns false is this location is a wall return true if this is an open space.
+	returns true is this location is room spot else return false

 #### grid_isVisible
 	Takes int location input, other player locations and gold locations